-The switch is located in the water service center compartment.
+The switch is located in the water service center compartment or on the touch tablet (if equipped).
 NOTE: The exterior security switch will also turn this light on along with the porch light.

+(Located in water service center)

 - Typical View

-The switch will illuminate blue when the switch

-is on.
-White illumination indicates the

-switch is off.
+The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.